SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-When a class implements an initializer to satisfy a protocol's initializer requirement, the initializer must be marked with the ``required`` declaration modifier if the class is not already marked with the ``final`` declaration modifier.
+When a class implements an initializer to satisfy a protocol's initializer requirement, the initializer must be marked with the ``required`` declaration modifier if the class isn't already marked with the ``final`` declaration modifier.

 See also :ref:`Declarations_InitializerDeclaration`.